Skip to content

 4. Audit and logging integration — Content moderation events (prompts blocked, moderation level changes) are logged for compliance review; Zone 3 requires integration with Microsoft Purview for audit trail retention

 The enforcement model escalates by governance zone.
-Zone 1 environments permit Medium moderation as the minimum default, with agent authors empowered to configure topic-level overrides without approval.
-Zone 2 environments require High moderation by default, with topic-level overrides to Medium or Low requiring documented approval.
-Zone 3 environments mandate High moderation at both agent and topic levels, prohibit topic-level downgrades to Low, require custom safety messages, and integrate moderation logs with Purview for regulatory audit trails.
+Zone 1 environments permit Moderate as the minimum agent-effective default, with agent authors empowered to configure topic-level overrides without approval.
+Zone 2 environments require High by default, with topic-level overrides to Moderate or Low requiring documented approval.
+Zone 3 environments mandate High at both the agent-effective default and per-topic levels, prohibit topic-level downgrades to Low, require custom safety messages, and integrate moderation logs with Purview for regulatory audit trails.

 Capability Comparison by Zone